Updated: Jul 16

 “We got twenty-one bridges in and out of Manhattan.
 Shut them down.
 Three rivers.
 Close them.
 Four tunnels.
 Block them.
 Stop every train and loop the subways.
 Then, we flood the island with blue.” — Andre Davis played by Chadwick Boseman

-(1&2) Detective Davis explains to Internal Affairs that he's shot eight people in nine years.
-(3) He returns home to his ailing mother.
+(1&2) The funeral of Officer Reginald Dean Davis as a drone captures an impressive shot of several hundred white gloves saluting in unisons on a rainy day from the N.Y.P.D. extras.
+(3) Detective Davis explains to Internal Affairs that he's shot eight people in nine years.
+(4) He returns home to his ailing mother.

 So the chase is on!
 What works for “21 Bridges” is the fast-paced, tough as nails action.
 A runtime of 99 minutes and minimal VFX also sets it apart from today’s standard policiers.
 Problems come in the lack of standout characterization.
 Boseman’s true blue detective slides in with a hardcore attitude that never changes too much whether he’s talking to his invalid mother or threatening villains.
 Miller’s fierce narcotics detective and single mother Frankie Burns is the exception; she also has a good scene among the three deleted scenes.